All work

 The design decisions that made it feel right

-The aesthetic choice (stylized rather than photorealistic) was made early and shaped everything downstream.
-Photorealistic maps look like infrastructure tools.
-They signal: this is for getting somewhere.
-The slightly stylized buildings with their extrusions, the muted but intentional color palette, the clean rendering of geometry: these signal something different.
+The aesthetic choice (stylized rather than photorealistic) was the first decision and shaped everything after it.
+The slightly stylized buildings with their extrusions, the muted but intentional color palette, the clean geometry signal something different from Google Maps.
 This is a place you'd want to spend time in.
-That distinction matters because the whole premise of the project depends on the user being willing to wander.
-If the map looks like a navigation app, people will use it like a navigation app.

 The city in layers

-The tree layer uses real DMV tree inventory data, thousands of actual trees plotted across DC.
-You can change the tree colors by season: spring greens, summer deep green, autumn reds and oranges, winter grey.
-It's a small thing but it changes how the whole city reads on screen.
+The city is organized into layers you can toggle independently.
+The tree layer uses real DMV tree inventory data: thousands of actual trees plotted across DC.
+You can change the tree colors by season, spring greens, summer deep green, autumn reds and oranges, winter grey.
 Parks layer in with their own seasonal coloring on top.

 Points for wandering

-When you move close to a landmark or museum, within 50 meters, you discover it.
+There's a progression system built into the exploration.
+When you move close to a landmark or museum (within 50 meters) you discover it.
 Discovering a landmark earns 50 XP.
 A tree is 10 XP.
-The XP accumulates into a level system (100 XP per level), with achievement unlocks along the way.
+The XP accumulates into a level system with achievement unlocks.
 Progress is saved locally so your discoveries persist between sessions.

 Fly mode lets you leave the map plane entirely and navigate DC as a first-person flyover, moving through the 3D building geometry with WASD controls and mouse look, like a free camera in a game engine.

 Getting this to feel right took iteration.
 Camera movement with momentum and easing feels cinematic; without it, it feels like a broken drone.
-The fly mode has physics-based momentum so the movement has weight to it.
-There's also collision-aware navigation so you don't clip through buildings arbitrarily.
+I went through multiple iterations of easing curves, acceleration rates, and turn sensitivity before it landed: responsive but not nervous, cinematic but controllable.

 Real data, real trees, real roads